Tanning Is Not Part

 A tan, whether you get it on the beach, in a bed, or through incidental exposure, is bad news, any way you acquire it.
 Tans are caused by harmful ultraviolet (UV) radiation from the sun or tanning lamps, and if you have one, you’ve sustained skin cell damage.

 No matter what you may hear at tanning salons, the cumulative damage caused by UV radiation can lead to premature skin aging (wrinkles, lax skin, brown spots, and more), as well as skin cancer.
-Indoor ultraviolet (UV) tanners are 74 percent more likely to develop melanoma than those who have never tanned indoors.
+In fact, people who first use a tanning bed before age 35 increase their risk for melanoma by 75 percent.

 For the real facts about the dangers of tanning and how to get a bronzed glow without risking your health, read the tanning information below or visit our Prevention section.